 The Sonoran Institute

 Vandenberg Village Community Services District

 If you have completed 12 units of graduate study, you are eligible for an internship.
 The faculty coordinator must approve of the internship prior to arranging for credit.
-By University policy, you must be enrolled in internship units via POLS 586 during internship work; this requirement includes internships completed over the summer.
 The course has credit/no credit grading based on successful completion of internship hours and appropriate documentation.